 On specific Saturdays during the Epcot Food and Wine Festival, Disney has the Party for the Senses.
-Put simply, the Party for the Senses is an extension of the Epcot Food and Wine Festival, because it has 20 exclusive food booths and tons of exclusive entertainment.
+Put simply, the Party for the Senses is an extension of the Epcot Food and Wine Festival.
+It has 20 exclusive food booths and tons of exclusive entertainment.
 But all this elite food and fun comes with a hefty price tag: $229 to $359 per person.

 Remy’s Ratatouille Hide & Squeak

 If you’re on the hunt for a kid-friendly activity, Remy’s Ratatouille Hide & Squeak is absolutely perfect!
 Remy’s Ratatouille Hide & Squeak is essentially a scavenger hunt all around the park.
-To get started, you’ll have to purchase a map for $6.99 at any of the major festival shops in the park.
-Then, once you complete the scavenger hunt, you’ll earn a special Epcot Food and Wine Festival travel cup!
+To get started, you’ll have to purchase a map at any of the major festival shops in the park.
+Then, once you complete the scavenger hunt, you’ll earn a special Epcot Food and Wine Festival bowl!

 Emile’s Fromage Montage

 In the Epcot Food and Wine Festival passport, there will be a list of five cheese items for purchase on the final page.
-If you purchase all of these items and collect the stickers along the way, you’ll earn yourself a tiny sliver of cheesecake.
+The total price of these items is $23.50.
+If you purchase all of these items and collect the stickers along the way, you’ll earn yourself a strawberry cheesecake soft serve inside a collector cup.
 Honestly, this is really only worth it if you were planning on purchasing all five items anyways.

 Disney Food And Wine Merchandise

 As with all of the Epcot festivals, Disney creates specific merchandise for the Epcot Food and Wine Festival.
 You can find everything from clothing to trading pins to home décor to festival cookbooks.
-Usually, the merchandise for each year can be grouped into a handful of themes and collections, but Disney hasn’t released that information just yet.
+Usually, the merchandise for each year can be grouped into a handful of themes and collections.

 Quick Tips For The Epcot Food And Wine Festival